hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 * Deploy Management Center on a TLS/SSL enabled container.
 See [Installing Management Center](#installing-management-center).
 * Enable TLS/SSL for your Hazelcast cluster.
 See [TLS/SSL](#tlsssl)
 * If you're using Clustered JMX on Management center, enable TLS/SSL for it.
 See [Enabling TLS/SSL for Clustered JMX](#enabling-tlsssl-for-clustered-jmx).
 * If you're using LDAP authentication, make sure you use LDAPS or enable the "Start TLS" field.
-See [LDAP-Active Directory Authentication](#ldap-active-directory-authentication)
+See [LDAP  Authentication](#ldap-authentication).

 ### LDAP Authentication

 You can use your existing LDAP server for authentication/authorization on Management Center.
-Choose LDAP from the Security Provider combobox on the "Configure security" page, and the following form page appears:
+In the "Configure Security" page, select **LDAP** from the "Security Provider" combo box, and the following form page appears:

 ![LDAP Configuration](images/ConfigureLDAP.png)

 Provide the details in this form for your LDAP server:

-- **URL:** URL of your LDAP/Active Directory server, including schema (`ldap://` or `ldaps://`) and port.
+- **URL:** URL of your LDAP server, including schema (`ldap://` or `ldaps://`) and port.
 - **Search base DN:** Base DN to use for searching users/groups.
 - **Additional user DN:** Appended to "Search base DN" and used for finding users.
 - **Additional group DN:** Appended to "Search base DN" and used for finding groups.